 Far from being an exclusively German school, GSIS also offers an English stream at both primary and secondary level.
-Here you’ll find a more international education with teachers coming from the UK, Ireland, Canada, Australia and New Zealand; classes being taught in English; and lessons structured around the UK curriculum.
+Here you’ll find a more international education, with teachers coming from the UK, Ireland, Canada, Australia, and New Zealand, classes being taught in English, and lessons structured around the British curriculum.
 That said, there is a strong emphasis on the learning of German from Year 2, with students working towards the German Sprachdiplom I and II exams.

-In the English secondary department, which the school describes as “a traditional English grammar school”, students work towards the IGCSE in eight to 10 subjects, and then the IBDP.
+In the English secondary department, which the school describes as “a traditional English grammar school”, students work towards the IGCSE in 8 to 10 subjects, and then the IBDP.

 Annual fees at GSIS start at HKD 148,960.
 Although these are among the highest tuition fees for an international school in Hong Kong, bear in mind that there is no annual levy to pay – as there is at many other schools in the city-state.
 Scholarships are available in the German stream.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information